-The average weight of a 13-year-old can vary, depending on a number of factors.
+The average weight of a 13-year-old will depend on a number of factors.
 Puberty, for example, can significantly affect a child’s weight and appearance, and the timing of these changes is different for boys and girls.

 These guidelines can help doctors and parents or caregivers monitor a child’s growth and determine whether they are underweight or overweight, for example.